<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 A full-service 3PL offers a wide range of comprehensive services, from warehousing and transportation to order fulfillment and returns management.
 They are the one-stop-shop solution for businesses that want to outsource their entire logistics operation to a single partner.
 This is often a great choice for retailers looking to simplify their supply chain and work with one provider who can handle it all.

-Regional vs. National Coverage
+Choosing Between Regional and National Coverage

 Finally, think about the geographic scope you need.
 Regional 3PLs operate within a specific area, like the West Coast or the Southeast.
 Their strength lies in their deep understanding of the local market, which can lead to faster, more responsive service within that zone.
 They know the regional routes, regulations, and distribution centers inside and out.